jax-ml/jax/docs/tutorials/jit-compilation.md

 The fact that the Python code runs at least once is strictly an implementation detail, and so shouldn't be relied upon.
 However, it's useful to understand as you can use it when debugging to print out intermediate values of a computation.

-A key thing to understand is that jaxpr captures the function as executed on the parameters given to it.
-For example, if we have a conditional, jaxpr will only know about the branch we take:
+A key thing to understand is that a jaxpr captures the function as executed on the parameters given to it.
+For example, if we have a Python conditional, the jaxpr will only know about the branch we take:

 ```{code-cell}
 def log2_if_rank_2(x):